LSSTDESC/WLMassMap/README.md

 # The WLMassMap package

-**Goal:** Generate lensing mass map(s) from [Hyper Suprime-Cam (HSC)](http://www.naoj.org/Projects/HSC/) publicly released image data.

-## Project activities

-1. Use LSST Data Management (DM) to process HSC images to galaxy shape catalogs.
-2. Use shape catalogs that we compute, and/or those available elsewhere, to produce projected mass maps from weak lensing shear.
-3. Compare and validate mass mapping algorithms in conjunction with lensing mocks from DESC.

-While we expect exciting mass map results from this project, a primary aim is to build key components of DESC weak lensing expertise and team that will be needed for LSST initial data analysis.

 See the [Issues](https://github.com/LSSTDESC/WLMassMap/issues) and [Milestones](https://github.com/LSSTDESC/WLMassMap/milestones) pages for further details on project activities.

 ## Code set-up and testing